24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

-From 1 January 2020, public and large proprietary companies will also be required to have a whistleblower policy that sets out certain matters, such as to whom protected disclosures may be made.
-It will be a criminal offence to fail to comply with this requirement.
-Similarly, the 4th edition of the Corporate Governance Principles and Recommendations recommends that listed companies have a whistleblower policy and suggests it covers certain (different) subject matters.
-This edition will take effect for a listed entity’s first full financial year commencing on or after 1 January 2020.
+Public and large proprietary companies are also required to have a whistleblower policy that sets out certain matters, such as to whom protected disclosures may be made.
+It is a criminal offence to fail to comply with this requirement.
+ASIC has published Regulatory Guide RG270 setting out guidance in relation to whistleblower policies.

 24.7 Foreign Influence Transparency Scheme